 In addition to cost and compliance metrics, some expense management software solutions now track carbon footprints of business trips.
 Companies can use these systems to identify lower-emission travel alternatives that still align with policy guidelines, promoting sustainability while managing costs.

 The rise of hybrid work has reshaped travel expense policies, requiring organizations to manage a mix of business trips, remote worker office visits, and team gatherings.
-Automated expense management systems can enable finance teams to consistently apply predefined policies and spending limits based on specific travel categories and parameters.
+Automated expense management systems can utilize an AI agents to identify the optimal mix of necessary travel expenses.
+Through AI monitoring of real-time travel costs and savings opportunities, finance teams can reduce expenses while consistently applying predefined policies and spending limits based on specific travel categories and parameters.

 3. The Rise of Mobile Expense Management